Legislative Relationship Between Centre and State

 Option b – 2

-Article 249 of the Indian Constitution deals with
+Article 249 of the Constitution pertains to

-(b) dissolution of the Lok Sabha.
+(b) Dissolution of the Lok Sabha

 We covered all the legislative relationship between centre and state above in this post for free so that you can practice well for the exam.

-Check out the latest MCQ content by visiting our mcqtube website homepage.
+Check out the latest mcq content by visiting our mcqtube website homepage.

 Also, check out: